-Neuralgia refers to severe, shooting pain that occurs due to a damaged or irritated nerve.
+Neuralgia is the medical term for severe, shooting pain that occurs due to a damaged or irritated nerve.
 Neuralgia can affect any part of the body, causing mild to severe pain.
 Certain medications and surgical procedures can effectively treat neuralgia.

 Severe neuralgia can interfere with a person’s ability to perform everyday tasks and may impact their quality of life.